 Being pulled over by a member of law enforcement can be extremely frightening and stressful.
-If you have been arrested for or charged with DWI, it is important that you know you have the right to an attorney.
+If you have been arrested for or charged with DWI, it is important that you know you have the right to a DUI attorney in Virginia.

-You should not hesitate to retain the services of a Virginia Beach defense lawyer as soon as possible, so that we can begin building a strategy on your behalf.
+You should not hesitate to retain the services of a Virginia Beach criminal defense lawyer as soon as possible so that we can begin building a defensive strategy on your behalf.

 We represent a wide range of DWI charges, including:

-At The Law Offices of Daniel J. Miller, we have 20+ years' combined legal experience and are known for our professional service and personalized attention.
+At The Law Offices of Daniel J. Miller, we have 25 years' combined legal experience and are known for our professional service and personalized attention.
 Contact our DUI lawyers in Virginia at (757) 267-4949 today!